Security System Installation/Repair

 Abilities for Security System Installation, Repair, and Inspection Technology/Technician Majors

-As a security system installation, repair, and inspection technology/technician major, you will find yourself needing the following abilities:
+A major in security system installation, repair, and inspection technology/technician will prepare for your careers in which the following abilities are important:

 - Problem Sensitivity - The ability to tell when something is wrong or is likely to go wrong.
 It does not involve solving the problem, only recognizing there is a problem.